Nithur-M/work-from-anywhere/software-engineer-jobs.md

                 <td colspan="3">
                 <details><summary>Description</summary>

-      <p>We are scaling the Ubuntu Foundations Team which delivers the essential components of Ubuntu - our system startup, compilers, language runtimes and toolchains, as well as networking and storage config and management - and we are hiring engineering managers to enable that growth.
-These are highly technical management roles which require deep knowledge of the core of a Linux server system.</p>
+      <p>Lead the engineering team that delivers the essential components of Ubuntu - our system startup, compilers, language runtimes and toolchains, as well as networking and storage config and management.
+This is a fast-paced, problem-solving, highly technical role operating at the core of Linux server systems.&nbsp;</p>
-<p>As an Engineering Manager on the Foundations team, you must be passionate about the future of Ubuntu, mindful of the dynamics of the open source ecosystem, and equally aware of the needs of enterprise technologists.
-You will work closely with product managers to define and deliver the Ubuntu roadmap.</p>
+<p>As an Engineering Manager on the Foundations team, you will be at the heart of driving Ubuntu.
+Working at the&nbsp; unique intersection of the open source ecosystem, and enterprise technologists.&nbsp;</p>
-<p>Your primary responsibility is to your team: helping them grow as engineers, do important and satisfying work, and have a great time while doing it.
-Technical leadership experience and a background in software engineering are necessary prerequisites for this role.
-You will be expected to lead, challenge, and develop strong engineers, positively influence the culture, facilitate technical delivery, and work with your team on strategy and execution.</p>
+<p>In this pivotal position, you’ll lead and inspire your team of engineers, to take Ubuntu to new heights.
+We are looking for someone with a deep understanding of Linux and Ubuntu with a passion for exceptional leadership.
+You will be expected to lead, challenge, and develop strong engineers, positively influence the culture, facilitate technical delivery and drive your team on strategy and execution.&nbsp;</p>
-<p>This Engineering Management role is an opportunity for a technologist with a passion for Linux and Ubuntu to build a career with Canonical and drive the success of the business.
-If you have an affinity for open source development, then you will enjoy working with some of the best people in the industry at Canonical.</p>

 <p><strong>What you'll do</strong></p>
 <ul>
+<li>Lead and grow a team of distributed engineers</li>
-<li>Demonstrate sound engineering principles through architecture, development and code reviews</li>
+<li>Demonstrate sound engineering principles through active and hands on leadership</li>
 <li>Be responsible for planning, estimation and execution</li>
 <li>Work with product management to define the vision and strategy for Ubuntu</li>
-<li>Set and manage expectations with other engineering teams, senior management, and external stakeholders</li>
-<li>Build and lead a distributed regional team of engineers</li>
-<li>Offer coaching, mentoring, technical feedback and hands-on career development</li>
+<li>Collaborate with cross-functional leadership teams</li>
-<li>Advocate and advance modern, agile software development practices</li>
+<li>Drive the advancement and adoption of the latest software development practices</li>
 <li>Design, embrace and evangelize great engineering and organizational practices</li>
 <li>Grow a healthy, collaborative engineering culture in line with company values</li>
-<li>Be an active part of the leadership team and collaborate with other leaders in the organization</li>
-<li>Work from home with international travel up to 6 weeks per year for internal and external events</li>
+<li>Engage with other teams at Canonical to ensure alignment on product architecture and roadmaps</li>
+<li>Work from home while meeting in person for company sprints.
+Sprints are typically twice a year for 1-2 weeks.&nbsp;&nbsp;</li>
 </ul>
 <p><strong>Valued skills and experience</strong></p>
 <ul>
-<li>Deep knowledge of Debian/Ubuntu architecture</li>
-<li>Good understanding of Debian packaging policy, tools and techniques</li>
+<li>You have worked extensively with Linux distributions, and are experienced with packaging technologies (e.g. deb, rpm, other)&nbsp;</li>
+<li>You have demonstrated experience managing or leading a team of software engineers</li>
-<li>High quality software engineering with in-depth knowledge of C/C++ and Python</li>
+<li>High quality software engineering knowledge in one or more of: Linux system architecture, boot process, Java/GCC/Python/Rust/Go toolchains, ARM and/or RISC-V</li>
 <li>Engagement with open source communities and processes</li>
-<li>Experience in one or more of: Linux system architecture, boot process, Java/GCC/Python/Rust/Go toolchains, ARM and/or RISC-V</li>
-<li>Experience managing software developers with a track record of planning, delivery and quality</li>
-<li>A love of developing and growing people and a track record of doing it</li>
-<li>Experience working in an agile development environment</li>
 </ul>
 <p><strong>What we offer you</strong></p>
 <p>We consider geographical location, experience, and performance in shaping compensation worldwide.
 We revisit compensation annually (and more often for graduates and associates) to ensure we recognise outstanding performance.
 In addition to base pay, we offer a performance-driven annual bonus.
 We provide all team members with additional benefits, which reflect our values and ideals.
 We balance our programs to meet local needs and ensure fairness globally.</p>